 But a longer stick comes with added responsibility.
 You need to have excellent stick skills to be able to control it, scoop up ground balls, and quickly turn set up your team with into offense the offensive.
 Of course, having the right stick can take your game a long way too.

-The Beta Head seeks a balance for middies who are looking for extra control in picking up ground balls, while providing them with plenty of confidence when they decide to attack.
+The Ascension Head seeks a balance for middies who are looking for extra control in picking up ground

 Become a next level lacrosse middie today.